Circular migration

 Circular migration or repeat migration is the temporary and usually repetitive movement of a migrant worker between home and host areas, typically for the purpose of employment.
 It represents an established pattern of population mobility, whether cross-country or rural-urban.
 There are several benefits associated with this migration pattern, including gains in financial capital, human capital, and social capital.
 There are also costs associated with circular migration, such as brain drain, poor working conditions, forced labor, and the inability to transfer acquired skills to home economies.
 Socially, there are strong connections to gender, health outcomes, development, poverty, and global immigration policy.

 Overview

 Definition

-Circular migration describes the fluid movement of people between areas, usually for the purpose of employment.
+The term "circular migration" describes the fluid movement of people between areas, usually for the purpose of employment.
 The term itself first came into use in the 1960s and 1970s, mostly related to urbanization, development, and internal migration.

 There are six criteria that define migration as being circular: